Before we start the build instructions, we would like to say a big thankyou for supporting our shop.

 Drilling

 The first thing to do is to drill the case.
 You will need to drill 5mm holes for the antenna and counterpoise connections.
-The box supplied has flanges to attach the case to a post or suitabel support.
+The box supplied has flanges to attach the case to a post or suitable support.

 For drill bits, 3mm, 4mm, 5mm, 12mm and step drill are what you really need to make things super simple.